 Organization, methodology and timing of a special assessment of working conditions.
-Frequency of a special assessment of working conditions
+Frequency of conducting a special assessment of working conditions

-Thus, the period during which it was necessary to make the SAUT has already expired for employers.
+Thus, the period during which it was necessary to make the SOUT has already expired for employers.
 From January 1, those who have not fulfilled this obligation may be held liable for.
-It should be noted that the responsibility for this part does not depend on the number of employees, whose labor rights were violated ().
+It should be noted at the same time that liability for this part does not depend on the number of employees whose labor rights() have been violated.

 Step 2.
 Approve the list of jobs for a special assessment